devcircus/services/README.md

     | Duplicate Suffixes
     |--------------------------------------------------------------------------
     |
-    | If you have a suffix set in the config and try to generate a Service that also includes the suffix,
+    | If you have a definition suffix set in the config and try to generate a Service that also includes the suffix,
     | the package will recognize this duplication and rename the Service to remove the extra suffix.
-    | This is the default behavior, to override and allow duplicate suffixes, change to false.
+    | This is the default behavior.
+To override and allow the duplication, change to false.
     |
     */
     'override_duplicate_suffix' => true,

     /*